-18.7 Conflict of Interest
+20.7 Conflict of Interest

-As stated in the Federal Register Vol. 83, No. 28 (February 9, 2018), 83 FR 5844, Federal regulations require that State grantees, in the direct Grant administration and means of carrying out eligible activities, be responsible with program administrative requirements, including those established in 24 C.F.R. § 570.489(h) related to conflicts of interest.
+Federal regulations require that State grantees be responsible for program administrative requirements, 47 including those established in 24 C.F.R. § 570.489(h) related to conflicts of interest, both in the direct Grant administration and while of carrying out eligible activities.